Principles behind Duik

 Do NOT try to learn both After Effects and Duik together.
 For example, it is NOT a good idea to try to rig a character with a combination of Duik and the puppet tool if you do not perfectly understand how the puppet tool itself works.

-A complete book about all these subjects is being written by Duduf and will be available… One day or another.
+A complete book about animation and rigging techniques in general is being written by Duduf and will be available… One day or another.